oflisback/maubot-quickstart/README.md

 14. Add an instance: Enter an ID of your choice, select primary user (mybot) and type (the plugin).
 Click 'Create'.

 15. The bot should now be up and running and connected to its homeserver.
-Try inviting it to your room via its RXID and send a chat message containing "!roll" to the room.
+Try inviting it to your room via its MXID and send a chat message containing "!roll" to the room.
 If everything works the bot should roll a dice for you and respond with the outcome.

 ## Troubleshooting